-The VCGLR has commenced the sixth review of the casino operator and licence and is now seeking public submissions to consider as part of this review.
+The VCGLR has commenced the sixth review of the casino operator and licence.

 Crown Melbourne Ltd holds the only casino licence granted under the Casino Control Act 1991 and operates a casino at Southbank, trading as Crown Melbourne.
 The licence was originally granted to Crown Ltd on 19 November 1993.
 The licence expires in 2050.